woleet/woleet-weblibs/README.md

 **`woleet.anchor.getAnchorIDs(hash, type, size)`**

-This function allows to retrieve from the Woleet platform all public anchors matching a file.
+Allows to retrieve from the Woleet platform all public anchors matching a file.

 - Parameters:
     - `hash`: the SHA256 hash of the file (as an hexadecimal characters String).